bschelske/no-tomatoes/README.md

 Once running:

-- `s` — Start or resume the stopwatch
+- `enter` — Start or pause the stopwatch
-- `p` — Pause and print the current time
 - `c` — Clear/reset the timer
 - `q` — Quit
-- (Anything else prints a goofy echo)

 ---